-P Regulations Part IV - Page 10 Manual of Regulations for Non-Bank Financial Institutions correspondence or records; (5) The action taken to resolve each complaint; and e.
+e.
 Undertake an analysis of the patterns of complaints from customers on a regular basis including investigating whether complaints indicate an isolated issue or a more widespread issue for consumers.
 This analysis of consumer complaints must be escalated to the BSFI(s compliance/risk management function and senior management.

-(3) A summary of the BSFlis response;(4) Details of any other relevant f.
+f.
 Provide for adequate resources to handle financial consumer complaints efficiently and effectively.
 Staff handling complaints should have appropriate experience, knowledge, and expertise.
 Depending on the BSFIis size and complexity of operation, a Senior staff member should be appointed to be in charge of the complaint handling process.
-(Circular No. 857 dated 21 November 2014)
+(Circular No. 857 dated 21 November 2014, as amended by Circular No. 890 dated 02 November 2015)